Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

-The quantum Cram\'er-Rao bound (QCRB)\,\cite{Helstrom1967, Holevo2011} is a sensitivity limit which, unlike the SQL, is inviolable.
-In the context of GW detection with laser interferometers, the QCRB is also called energetic or fundamental quantum limit\,\cite{Braginsky2000EQL, Tsang2011}.
+The Quantum Cram\'er-Rao Bound (QCRB)\,\cite{Helstrom1967, Holevo2011} is a sensitivity limit which, unlike the SQL, is inviolable.
+In the context of GW detection with laser interferometers, the QCRB is also called the energetic or fundamental quantum limit\,\cite{Braginsky2000EQL, Tsang2011}.
 The spectral representation of the QCRB is

 in which $S_{PP}$ is the spectral density of the power fluctuations in the interferometer arms.
-As shown in Ref.\,\cite{Miao2017}, the QCRD can be approached in lossless systems with optimal frequency-dependent homodyne readout, which can be realized with proper output filters\,\cite{Kimble01}.
-This result can be generalised to laser interferometers with multiple carrier frequencies\,\cite{Branford2018}.
+As shown in Ref.\,\cite{Miao2017}, the QCRB can be approached in a lossless systems with optimal frequency-dependent homodyne readout, which can be realized with proper output filters\,\cite{Kimble01}.
+This result has been generalised to laser interferometers with multiple carrier frequencies\,\cite{Branford2018}.